openharmony/arkcompiler_runtime_core/docs/memory-management-SW-requirements.md

 ### Spaces

 - Code space (executable)
-- Compiler Internal Space (linked list of arenas)
+- Compiler Internal Space(linked list of arenas)
 - Internal memory space for non-compiler part of runtime (including GC internals)
 - Object space
-- Non-moving space (space for non-movable objects)
+- Non-moving space(space for non-movable objects)

 ## GC

 - Concurrent generational GC (optional - we can disable generational mode)
 - GC for classes (optional)
-- GC for code cache (optional)
+- GC for code cache(optional)

-- Reference processor
+Reference processor.

 High level requirements for GC:
-- Acceptable latency (max pause) for good user experience
+- acceptable latency (max pause) for good user experience
-- Acceptable throughput
+- acceptable throughput
-- Acceptable footprint size
+- acceptable footprint size

-# Key Features of the Memory Management System

-You can flexibly configure the set of allocators and GCs.
+# 3. KEY FEATURES OF MEMORY MANAGEMENT SYSTEM

-You can choose MM configurations for applications using a profile (for example, you can choose non-compacting GCs with freelist allocators for some applications if acceptable metrics is available for the applications).
+Configurable flexible setup "Set of allocators + GC" We can use profile to choose MM configuration for application (for example: we can choose non-compacting GC with freelist allocators for some application if we get acceptable metrics for this)

-# Interaction with Other Components
+# 4. INTERACTION WITH OTHER COMPONENTS

 ## Allocator

-- Allocator API for runtime
+- allocator API for runtime
 - TLAB API for compiler and interpreter
-- Interfaces for tools
+- interfaces for tools?

 ## GC

 - Safepoints
 - Reference storage and additional interfaces for MM <-> JNI interaction
-- Barriers APIs for compilers and interpreters
+- Barriers API for compiler and interpreter
 - Possibility to change VRegs for any frame in the stack
-- Interfaces for tools
+- interfaces for tools?

-# Additional Requirements
+# 5. ADDITIONAL REQUIREMENTS

 - Memory management flexible enough to work with multiple languages.
-- Provide various statistics data
+- provide various statistics data